Virginia Attorney General says ending Title 42 immigration restrictions would cause irreparable harm - NewsBreak

 On Monday, the Supreme Court stepped in at the last minute to temporarily stop the termination of Title 42 in response to concerns from Republicans like Miyares.

 “My hope is that Title 42 stays in place for the remainder of the Biden Administration so that we can have some control over what is happening at our borders.
 It is a humanitarian crisis.
 It is a human trafficking crisis.
-It is an overdose crisis,” Miyares said in an interview on Tuesday, Dec.
-20.Man convicted of killing special agent in Richmond gets 15 more years for violent crimes in jail
+It is an overdose crisis,” Miyares said in an interview on Tuesday.

 Former President Donald Trump triggered the public health order in the early days of the pandemic to stop the spread of COVID-19.
 It’s still being used today to expel migrants more quickly without considering their claims of asylum.